-In imposing a prohibition on certain transmittals of funds, FinCEN considered other available special measures 53 and, after due consideration, has determined that special measure six-prohibiting certain transmittals of funds involving Vector-is the appropriate means to adequately address the illicit finance risks that Vector poses.
+In imposing a prohibition on certain transmittals of funds, FinCEN considered other available special measures 59 and, after due consideration, has determined that a special measure prohibiting certain transmittals of funds involving CIBanco is the appropriate means to adequately address the illicit finance risk that CIBanco poses.

 None of the special measures set out in 31 U.S.C.
-5318A-special measures one through five-would effectively address the illicit finance threat posed by Vector.
+5318A-special measures one through five-would effectively address the illicit finance threat posed by CIBanco.
 Any additional recordkeeping, information collection, or reporting requirements, as described in 31 U.S.C.
-5318A(b)(1)-(4), would be insufficient to guard against the risks posed by covered financial institutions processing transmittals of funds involving Vector.
+5318A(b)(1)-(4), would be insufficient to guard against the risks posed by covered financial institutions processing transmittals of funds involving CIBanco.
 Those special measures would allow such transfers to continue to the benefit of illicit actors connected to illicit opioid trafficking.
-Further, merely prohibiting and/or placing conditions upon the opening or maintaining in the United States of correspondent accounts or payablethrough accounts for or on behalf of Vector, as described in 31 U.S.C.
+Further, merely prohibiting and/or placing conditions upon the opening or maintaining in the United States of correspondent accounts or payablethrough accounts for or on behalf of CIBanco, as described in 31 U.S.C.
 5318A(b)(5), would be similarly inadequate.
-Neither prohibiting nor imposing conditions on such accounts would safeguard the U.S. financial system to the same degree as prohibiting transmittals of funds, as such a special measure would not address the movement of funds outside of a strict correspondent or payable-through relationship, for example, through the movement of funds outside the traditional banking relationship, which may permit Vector to access USD through indirect correspondent relationships via other foreign financial institutions.
+Neither prohibiting nor imposing conditions on such accounts would safeguard the U.S. financial system to the same degree as prohibiting transmittals of funds, as such a special measure would not address the movement of funds outside of a strict correspondent or payable-through relationship.
+Furthermore, the longevity and frequency of the illicit opioid trafficking related transactional activity indicates that CIBanco lacks effective AML/CFT oversight or has chosen not to take action to impede illicit finance, which would not be addressed through application of conditions upon the opening or maintaining of the aforementioned types of accounts.60

-Given Vector's longstanding facilitation of illicit opioid trafficking by Mexico-based DTOs and because transmittals of funds involving Vector do not necessarily have to go through a correspondent account, FinCEN assesses that it is appropriate to more broadly prohibit any transmittals of funds.
-Because such a prohibition would cut off any transmittal of funds, and not just those conducted through a correspondent or payable-through account, the prohibition on any transmittal of funds involving Vector would more effectively prevent Vector from accessing the U.S. financial system.
+Given CIBanco's longstanding facilitation of illicit opioid trafficking by Mexico-based DTOs and because transmittals of funds involving CIBanco do not necessarily have to go through a correspondent account, FinCEN assesses that it is appropriate to more broadly prohibit any transmittal of funds.
+Because such a prohibition would cut off any transmittal of funds, and not just those conducted through a correspondent or payable-through account, the prohibition on any transmittal of funds involving CIBanco would more effectively prevent CIBanco from accessing the U.S. financial system.
 FinCEN therefore assesses that such a prohibition is the most appropriate special measure to protect the U.S. financial system.

-D. Whether the Special Measure Prohibiting Certain Transmittals of Funds Should Be Imposed by Order or Regulation
+D. Whether the Special Measure Prohibiting Certain Transmittals of Funds Should be Imposed by Order or Regulation

 Pursuant to section 2313a, the Secretary may impose specified special measures, including a prohibition on certain transmittals of funds, "by order, regulation or otherwise as permitted by law."
-In determining the appropriate approach in this instance, FinCEN considered imposing special measures by order or regulation, taking into account the nature of the underlying threat, and determined that proceeding by an order is the most appropriate course of action given the imminent threats posed by the illicit actors whose transactions and access to funds Vector facilitates, as well as the ongoing transactions associated with suspected activity related to illicit opioid trafficking that continue to be processed through Vector.
+In determining the appropriate approach in this instance, FinCEN considered imposing special measures by order or regulation, taking into account the nature of the underlying threat, and determined that proceeding by an order is the most appropriate course of action given the imminent threats posed by the illicit actors whose transactions and access to funds CIBanco facilitates, as well as the ongoing transactions associated with suspected activity related to illicit opioid trafficking that continue to be processed through CIBanco.
 Further, FinCEN has assessed that this order will not be unduly burdensome or impose new or unique compliance costs on financial institutions.

 A copy of this order will be published in the Federal Register.
-To the extent Vector or other parties have information relevant to this order, they may submit it to FinCEN at frc@fincen.gov.
+To the extent that CIBanco or parties have information relevant to this order, they may submit it to FinCEN at www.fincen.gov/contact.